Monash-Emerging-Tech/geoguessr/mazemaps/geoguessr-mazemaps/README.md

 - **Event Cleanup**: Properly removes event listeners to prevent memory leaks
 - **Minimal State**: No unnecessary state management for this basic functionality

+### Interactive Markers

+The application includes a marker system for placing guesses:
+- **Single Marker**: Only one marker can exist on the map at a time
+- **Guess Storage**: Each marker stores longitude, latitude, and z-level
+- **Official API**: Uses MazeMap.MazeMarker for reliable marker placement
+- **Z-Level Support**: Markers automatically appear on the correct floor level
+- **Guess Display**: Shows current guess information in the header

+### Enhanced Click Data

+The application leverages MazeMap's official `getMapClickData()` method to provide:
+- **Z-Level Information**: Floor/level where the click occurred
+- **Building ID**: Identifier for the building structure
+- **Room ID**: Specific room identifier if available
+- **POI ID**: Point of Interest identifier if available
+- **Coordinates**: Precise longitude and latitude
+- **Fallback Support**: Graceful degradation if the method isn't available

 ## Getting Started

 1. Install dependencies: `npm install`